Bright-Shard/crux/README.md

 	- The [`Allocator` trait](https://doc.rust-lang.org/stable/std/alloc/trait.Allocator.html) is unstable
 	- [`HashMap`](https://doc.rust-lang.org/stable/std/collections/struct.HashMap.html) does not have a customizable allocator, despite [the original implementation in Hashbrown supporting it](https://docs.rs/hashbrown/latest/hashbrown/struct.HashMap.html)

-Crux embraces nightly Rust and exposes additional types/functions for performance, fine-grained memory control, and data-oriented programming.
+Crux embraces nightly Rust and exposes additional types/functions for performance, fine-grained memory control, direct access to operating system APIs, and data-oriented programming.

+In addition to actual reasons for making this library, working with lower-level operating system APIs is teaching me a lot about processes, threads, synchronization, etc.